How To Start your Ukulele Players Club

 Invite other instrument players to your club.
 Guitar players aren't really that bad - as long as they know how to control their volume.
 And a bass play UBass is a really great asset to any group.
 And having an amp on hand for ukulele solos or the bass player is a great help.
 A Fishman Loundbox can handle with situation.

-Make a sign announcing the formation of your Ukulele club for the music stores Laundromat, supermarket bulletin board, or community web site.
+Make a sign announcing the formation of your Ukulele club for the music stores, Laundromat, community centers, supermarket bulletin board, or community web site.

-Place an Ad in a local community calendar calling all ukulele present and future players.
+Place an Ad in a local community calendar calling all ukulele player — present and future.

 Ad copy suggestion: Ukulele Club forming!!!